 Fees and Other Charges for Past Due Accounts

 Failure to pay the student's account by the due date will result in a late fee of $150.
 Accounts 45 days past due will also be assessed a finance charge at the rate of 1.25% monthly (15% annually).
+A minimum finance charge of $5 monthly will apply.

 Please note: some courses have course fees.
 Check course schedule for details.